Select Data with Queries

 To read data from a data source using SQL++, you must use a selection query; that is, a query using the SELECT statement.

-Querying Across Relationships
+Query Across Relationships

 You can use a join to read objects from one data source, combine them with corresponding objects from another data source, and return the joined objects.

-Nesting and Unnesting Documents
+Nest and Unnest Documents

 SQL++ provides syntax which enables you to nest (create) or unnest (flatten) arrays of embedded documents in a query.